telerik/kendo-ui-core/docs-aspnet-mvc/helpers/hybrid/mobileview/overview.md

 ### Instances

-You can reference a hybrid View instance by using the [jQuery.data()](http://api.jquery.com/jQuery.data/) method and the value specified via the `Name()` method.
+You can reference a hybrid View instance by using the [jQuery.data()](http://api.jquery.com/jQuery.data/) method and the value specified through the `Name()` method.
 Once a reference is established, use the [hybrid View API](../../../../kendo-ui/api/javascript/mobile/ui/view#methods) to control its behavior.

 ###### Example